-The Pike County Agency for Developmental Disabilities (PCADD) serves persons who have intellectual and developmental disabilities.
-Some services are provided directly by PCADD staff, whereas other services are contracted with area nonprofit agencies.
+The Pike County Agency for Developmental Disabilities (PCADD) serves persons who have intellectual and developmental disabilities in a variety of community based and person-centered programs and activities.

 A developmental disability is defined by state law as a disability which is attributable to: